Muscampe History, Family Crest & Coats of Arms

 Early Origins of the Muscampe family

-.
 North Middleton is of particular importance to the family.
 "This place was, with South Middleton, anciently the estate of Robert de Muschamp, and a member of his lordship of Wooler: the manor became divided into North and South about the end of the reign of Henry III., and in the time of Henry IV. the former part was held by John de Farmelawe."

 Early History of the Muscampe family

 This web page shows only a small excerpt of our Muscampe research.
-Another 123 words (9 lines of text) covering the years 1660 and 1624 are included under the topic Early Muscampe History in all our PDF Extended History products and printed products wherever possible.
+Another 226 words (16 lines of text) covering the years 1622, 1630, 1463, 1660 and 1624 are included under the topic Early Muscampe History in all our PDF Extended History products and printed products wherever possible.

 Muscampe Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Muscampe are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Muscampe include Muscamp, Muschamp, Muscampe, Mushcamp, Musscamp, Musscampe, Musschampe and many more.

 Early Notables of the Muscampe family (pre 1700)